 The maximum permitted deduction under Section 80C is Rs.1.5 lakh.
 This amount is decided by the government and can change yearly.

 Similarly Section 10 (10)D of the same act provides a provision for tax benefits on the amount received at death of the policyholder, or maturity/surrender of the policy.
 The amount received does not attract tax, subject to certain conditions.
 The Income Tax Department will levy a tax if the premium amount exceeds the limits specified by them.

-It is a smart option to consult a tax expert to utilise all the tax benefits provided by a life insurance policy.
+It is a smart option to consult a tax consultant or a tax advisor to utilise all the tax benefits provided by a life insurance plan.